A characterization of cut locus for $C^1$ hypersurfaces: Characterization of the cut locus by radius of curvature

-For any open set with $C^1$-boundary, all points in its boundary have non-spreading inner perpendicular (in this case $L$ is in the normal direction of $\partial\Omega$).
+\begin{remark} For any open set with $C^1$-boundary, all points in its boundary have non-spreading inner perpendicular with graph representation (in this case $L$ is in the normal direction of $\partial\Omega$).
 In addition, the same property is valid for some more non-smooth sets, for example general convex open sets. \end{remark}

-Then the ``only if'' part follows by proving the following proposition.
+Then the ``only if'' part follows by proving the following.